 The last player who moves all the chips to the top left cell wins.

 Consider the configuration below.
 Alice will move first.
-Assume that both players move optimally, who will win the game?
+Assuming that both players move optimally, who will win the game?

-The chips can be stacked on top of each other.
+The chips can be stacked on top of one another.

 Do you have a generalized strategy for this problem?
 Then you might enjoy the Large Data version!